-In Jamie’s inspirational speaker UK talks he discusses self empowerment.
-If your company is going through a challenging time, it can be a struggle to keep morale high.
-Jamie excels in inspiring the spirits of those in the audience, who will leave the room feeling energised, excited about the future, and ready to take on the world.
+In Jamie’s keynote speaker UK talks he discusses self-empowerment.
+If your business is going through a challenging time, it can be a struggle to keep morale high.
+Jamie excels in lifting the spirits of those in the audience, who will leave the room feeling energised, excited about the future, and ready to take on the world.

 Power of connection 🤝

-In Jamie’s inspirational speaker UK talks he discusses the power of connection.
+In Jamie’s keynote speaker UK talks he discusses the power of connection.
 No matter who you are or what role you play within an organisation, the ability to connect with others on a human level can have a huge impact on your ability to achieve your goal.
-Jamie shares how powerful human connections across the world have enabled him to raise over £1,000,000 for charity and inspire the lives of thousands of others in the process.
-This talk topic is especially beneficial for front line, customer facing staff.
+Jamie shares how powerful human connections across the world have enabled him to raise over £1,000,000 for charity, and change the lives of thousands of others in the process.
+This motivational speaker topic is especially beneficial for front line, customer facing staff.

 Making a difference 👏

-In Adventureman’s inspirational speaker UK talks he discusses resilience.
+In Adventureman’s keynote speaker UK talks he discusses resilience.
 Perhaps your organisation has gone through a recent restructure, or is experiencing a large amount of change?
 Jamie’s stories help the audience to re-frame challenging circumstances as an opportunity to learn, and to grow.
-Through authentic examples from his adventures he demonstrates that when you vow to grit your teeth and stayed inspired, that’s when truly great things happen.
+Through authentic examples from his adventures he demonstrates that when you vow to grit your teeth and never, ever give up, that’s when truly great things happen.

 Please note that Jamie works with you and can tailor his talk to your event theme.

-“one of the best inspirational speakers we’ve ever had”
+“one of the best keynote speakers we’ve ever had”

-Some of the clients that Jamie has been trusted by as their UK inspirational speaker:
+Some of the clients that Jamie has been trusted by:

 “Are you an adventurer, or a comedian?
 Phenomenal”

-“We flew Jamie around Great Britain to visit all of our offices’, he has a hugely entertaining story and is one of great personal endeavour; his tenacity in achieving his goals and in overcoming barriers is inspirational.
-Jamie’s engaging presentation style, his experiences and the challenges he faces, resonate well with his audience from a both a personal and business perspective”
+“We flew Jamie around Great Britain to visit all of our offices’, he has a hugely entertaining story and is one of great personal endeavor; his tenacity in achieving his goals and in overcoming barriers is so motivational.
+Jamie’s keynote speaking style, his experiences and the challenges he faces, resonate well with his audience from both a personal and business perspective”

 “Fundraising is easy with superhero mentality.
-We’d love you back again as our inspirational speaker”
+We’d love you back as our keynote speaker”

-“Your resilience and adventures is another level and you delivered your talk in the most relatable and down to earth way.
+“Your resilience and lust for adventure is another level and you delivered your talk in the most relatable and down to earth way.
 We’d love to book you again”

 “You blew us away.
 Funny.
-Inspiring.
-One of the best inspirational speakers we’ve seen”
+Motivational.
+One of the best keynote speakers we’ve ever seen”

-“Jamie has an inspiring story to tell, using his stories to inspire others with his incredible adventures”
+“Jamie has an inspiring story to tell as a keynote speaker, using his stories to inspire others with his incredible adventures”

 “I nearly fell off my chair, hilarious and inspiring”

-“Having booked countless inspirational speakers before and feeling the pressure of running the biggest business award show held in the UK, booking Jamie is without doubt the best decision I’ve ever made.
+“Having booked countless keynote speakers before, and feeling the pressure of running the biggest business award show held in the UK, booking Jamie is without doubt the best decision I’ve ever made.
 His passionate delivery of an innovative talk had over 800 esteemed guests hanging off his every word.
 Through a technically flawless and authentic presentation, he inspired the audience repeatedly – moving them from raucous laughter, to tears.
 The best thing about Jamie is that he doesn’t realise just how good he is.
-Never before have I had the pleasure of dealing with an inspirational speaker who is so talented, and yet so down to earth.
+Never before have I had the pleasure of dealing with a keynote speaker who is so talented, and yet so down to earth.
 I wouldn’t hesitate to book him again”

-“Jamie provoked laughter, tears, shock, more laughter and transmitted a whole chunk of pride and self-esteem to a room full of police staff and inspectors, very inspirational and uplifting story telling”
+“Jamie provoked laughter, tears, shock, more laughter and transmitted a whole chunk of pride and self-esteem to a room full of police staff and inspectors, very motivational and uplifting story telling”

 “His self-depreciating humour went down a storm and Jamie had an enormous impact on our soldiers.
-Very inspiring”
+Very motivational”

 “We googled ‘Superhero’ and that’s exactly what we found.
-We’d like to adopt him as our inspirational speaker a few weeks each year and bring him back to Canada”
+We’d like to adopt him as our keynote speaker a few weeks each year and bring him back to Canada”

-“I’ve worked with the company for more than 10 years and it was the best inspirational speakers we’ve ever had.
+“I’ve worked with the company for more than 10 years and you were one of the greatest keynote speakers we’ve ever had.
 So down to earth and effortless to connect with.
 A well deserved standing ovation.
-Thank you for the inspiration”
+Thank you for the motivation”